 What percentage of IT budget goes to cloud services?

 Cloud services now represent approximately 45% of total IT budgets in 2026, up from around 30% in 2020.
-This includes SaaS subscriptions (the largest segment at $299B globally), IaaS (infrastructure-as-a-service at $182B), and PaaS (platform-as-a-service at $198B).
+Gartner's most recent public cloud forecast puts worldwide end-user spending on public cloud services at $723.4 billion in 2025, up 21.5% from $595.7 billion in 2024, with growth accelerating to roughly 21% again in 2026 on AI demand.
+SaaS remains the largest segment, with cloud infrastructure and platform services (IaaS plus PaaS) the fastest growing.
 SMBs allocate around 31% of IT budget to cloud, while cloud-native technology companies can exceed 60-70% of IT spend on cloud services.

 Is cloud more or less expensive than on-premise infrastructure?